 It is said, on average, composite veneers last about 3-5 years in comparison with porcelain veneers which are expected to last about 7-10 years.
 However, there can be a large variation associated with both types.
 We have seen some composite veneers to last for more than 10 years, where in other cases porcelain veneers have not lasted for more than few years.
 In our experience, with keeping good oral hygiene and maintenance, dental veneers can last much longer.

 The correct answer is no. Composite veneers do not break easily or in the same way as porcelain veneers can break.
 Composite veneer can chip for a variety of reasons, most commonly biting and chewing on hard food or grinding and clenching teeth.
 But even if they do break, Composite veneers are usually easily repaired in one visit.
 This is not the same with porcelain veneers.

 After having your consultation to assess your suitability, a first trial smile can be done.
 A trial smile is a process of making the changes to your teeth on a cast model of them first.
 Based on the shape and design you wish to have for your composite veneers and teeth, the dental technician, in wax, makes veneers on the cast model of your teeth. it is a mock build up of the composite veneers to allow you to see what shape teeth you will end up with.

 This is done by taking an impression of your teeth and sending it to the lab.
 Based on your requests and expectations, the modifications are made to your teeth on the cast model by an experienced dental technician.

-In the mean time you proceed with the whitening of your teeth, if have decided to whiten your teeth before the bondings are done. when you are happy with the whitening result, the composite material is directly added to your teeth, shaped, contoured and polished.
+In the meantime, you proceed with the whitening of your teeth if you have decided to whiten your teeth before the composite veneers are done.
+When you are happy with the whitening result, the composite veneers are directly added to your teeth, shaped, contoured and polished.